Measuring the Inflaton Coupling in the CMB

-One can qualitatively distinguish between a \emph{broad resonance} that produces particles over a broad range of momenta, and a \emph{narrow resonance} that only affects relatively narrow momentum bands.
-A broad resonance cannot be avoided by redshifting, but only by decays.
-Hence, scenarios where the non-perturbative mechanism (iv) produces particles over a broad range of momenta, $\Gamma$ always depends on the $\{\SM_i\}$.
-If the production only affects a narrow range of momenta, on the other hand, the resonance can potentially be avoided by redshifting alone, and $\Gamma$ is a function of $\g$ only.

-The mechanism (iii) can only be operational when there is already a plasma of particles.
-The efficiency of the scatterings depends on the composition and the occupation numbers in the plasma, which depend on time and the $\{\SM_i\}$ \cite{Drewes:2013iaa}.
-Therefore we demand that such processes are sub-dominant to ensure that $\Gamma$ is independent of the $\{\SM_i\}$.
+Hence, redshifting is the only way to reduce the particle numbers in a $\SM_i$-independent way.
+If the range $\Deltak$ of momenta $\kk = |\textbf{k}|$ over which particles are produced is narrow enough, large occupation numbers can be avoided by redshifting alone, and $\GG$ is a function of $\g$ only \corr{(in addition to the $\{\vv_i\}$)}.
+This is much more difficult if the particles are produced efficiently over a broad range of momenta.
+We will therefore, to be conservative, impose two conditions, \begin{itemize} \item[I)] that efficient particle production occurs only for a narrow range $\Deltak\ll\kk$ of momenta $\kk$ and \item[II)] that the universe expands fast enough to redshift these momenta before the occupation numbers in mode $\kk$ reach unity. \end{itemize} The second condition can be quantified by estimating how many particles are being produced during the time $\Delta t$ that it takes to redshift a momentum $\kk$ out of the band $\Deltak$.
+For $\Deltak/\kk\ll1$ we can Taylor expand in $\Delta t$ to estimate $\Deltak/\kk = 1 - a(t)/a(t + \Delta t)\simeq H(t) \Delta t$, so $\Delta t\simeq \Deltak/( \kk H)$.
+Denoting the rate at which the occupation numbers in mode $\textbf{k}$ grow by $\Gamma_k$, we arrive at the simple condition